aarnt28/time-tracker4-refactored/README.md

    automatically fills the remaining city/state/ZIP fields after verification.

 If the credentials are omitted, the UI silently falls back to manual entry.

+### Google Maps location preview setup & maintenance

+The client editor can embed a Google Map that pins the supplied mailing address.
+To enable and maintain this integration:

+1. **Create or reuse a Google Cloud project** with billing enabled, then activate the **Maps JavaScript API** and **Geocoding API**.
+Both services are required to render the map and resolve address coordinates.
+2. **Generate a restricted API key** scoped to the enabled Maps services and lock it to your production domains and/or IP addresses.
+3. **Set the `GOOGLE_MAPS_API_KEY` environment variable** for the application (for example in `.env`, `docker-compose.yml`, or your hosting secrets).
+The key is injected into the client editor template at render time.
+4. **Restart the application** so the new environment variable is picked up.
+   Opening a client with a populated address now shows a pinned map inside the modal.
+Edits to the address will live-update the map preview.

+For long-term maintenance:

+* Rotate the API key on a regular cadence and update the corresponding environment variable before revoking the old key.
+* Monitor usage and quota alerts in the Google Cloud console so unexpected traffic does not disable the embed.
+* If you need to temporarily disable the map (for example, during maintenance or cost controls), unset `GOOGLE_MAPS_API_KEY`; the UI automatically hides the map preview and continues functioning with manual address entry only.【F:README.md†L719-L744】

 ## Contributing